ferozkhanabbasi/ferozkhanabbasi/README.md

-# 👋 Hi there, I’m Feroz Khan
+I am Feroz Khan as an AI Engineer, I thrive on solving complex problems, building scalable AI systems, and collaborating across disciplines to push the boundaries of innovation.
+Over the past 5+ years, I've worked with clients and teams globally, applying my expertise in diverse domains — from fintech to healthcare and beyond.
 A highly experienced business and technology strategist with a proven track record of leading research, development, and demonstration programmes across startups and high-tech companies.
 I'm the **Founder & CEO of FICIALI**, and an accomplished **Computer Scientist** with 5+ years of real-world experience in:

 - 🔬 Artificial Intelligence
 - 🤖 Machine Learning